How much does public liability insurance cost?

 Your history

-The insurer will take into account relevant claims you've made in the past, as this sometimes means that you're more likely to make claims in the future, and therefore pose a higher risk.
-While accidents do happen, it's important to minimise their likelihood of happening.
-Creating a risk management framework can be a good way to do this.
+Your insurer will take into account relevant claims you've made in the past when calculating the cost of your cover.
+If you’ve made many related big claims in the past, this can sometimes mean you're more likely to make similar claims in the future, and therefore pose a higher risk.

 Your excess

-As with other types of insurance, the excess (or deductible) - the amount you agree to contribute towards each claim - will impact the premium (the amount you pay for your cover on a monthly or annual basis).
-A larger excess will result in a smaller premium, and vice versa.
+Excess is the amount you agree to contribute towards each claim.
+As with other types of insurance, the excess (or deductible) will impact your premium — the amount you pay for your cover on a monthly or annual basis.

 Read on

-Our insurance 101 guides answer more of your public liability questions.
+Our insurance guides answer more of your public liability questions.